dainbow/quadro/README.md

 ## What this program can do?
 This program solves quadratic equation

-## How can you open program?
+### How can you run program?
+## For Windows users:
+Download quadro.exe in \bin folder.
+## For Linux users
+'''
-Place main.cpp, globals.h, funcs.cpp in one folder and compile main.cpp file by any IDE (Visual Studio, Codeblocks, Clion etc.).
+Place main.cpp, globals.h, funcs.cpp in one folder.
-After compiling, main.exe will appear in your folder, open it and use program
+Install g++.
+Open terminal in this folder
+Type "g++ main.cpp -o main.o"
+"g++ funcs.cpp -o funcs.o"
+"g++ main.o funcs.o -o Quadro"
+'''

 ## How can you use program?
 When program opens, input 3 numbers separated by space.